Gravel bikes are the trendiest niche in the bike world right now. And for good reason! They let you go just about

 No matter where I wanted to go, the Grail was capable enough to take me there.
 Rolling on pavement, it was nearly as fast and smooth as my road bike but didn’t have the same limitations.
 It handled gravel like a champ, and even singletrack was doable.
 The carbon frame did a good job of absorbing chatter from rocky Arizona trails.

 The bike comes in several builds from entry level to top-shelf components.
-Sadly, Canyon has discontinued the women’s version of the Grail, but for 2021 the bike will be offered is a 2XS frame size to accommodate the most petite riders.
+The Grail 6 comes in a “women’s” version and has a 2XS frame to accommodate the smallest riders.

 Liv is leading the charge where it comes to women’s-specific bikes.
 Like all their offerings, the Liv Devote has been optimized for lady riders.
 This includes a Liv Contact saddle and narrower width handlebars.

 New in 2021, the Devote is a true gravel bike.
 Previously, the brand had offered the Brava (a cyclocross bike that doubled as a gravel bike).

 The frame is aluminum which means it has a little bit more chatter than a carbon frame, but some riders prefer aluminum anyway.
 It’s built up with a tubeless ready in-house Giant wheelset.